IEEE 1905: Implementation

 In January 2012, HomePlug Powerline Alliance announced support for IEEE 1905.1 certification.

-The consumer certification program named nVoy was announced in June 2013 and first certified chips that " support the new nVoy HomePlug Certification for IEEE 1905.1 compliance" were announced at that time.
-Consumer-level products were expected by year-end 2013. but were delayed until 2014 consumer shows - as of December 2013 there were no nVoy-certified consumer products; small-network-focused review sites had no products to review.
+The consumer certification program named nVoy was announced in June 2013 and first certified chips that "support the new nVoy HomePlug Certification for IEEE 1905.1 compliance" were announced at that time.
+Consumer-level products were expected by year-end 2013. but were delayed until 2014 consumer shows.
+As of December 2013 there were no nVoy-certified consumer products; small-network-focused review sites had no products to review.

 Chipsets

 Broadcom BCM60500 and BCM60333 SoC are claimed (by the vendor) to be nVoy/1905-compliant.
-Compatible line drivers were available, e.g. from Microsemi.
-Qualcomm Atheros offers a variety of Hy-Fi reference designs based on various combinations of Qualcomm VIVE™ 11ac and Qualcomm XSPAN™ 11n wireless LAN, Qualcomm AMP™ powerline and Ethernet technologies.
-MStar Semiconductor indicated its support of nVoy/1905 in its Homeplug AV powerline communication solutions.
+Compatible line drivers were available; e.g. from Microsemi.
+Qualcomm Atheros offers a variety of Hy-Fi reference designs based on various combinations of Qualcomm VIVE™ 11ac and Qualcomm XSPAN™ 11n wireless LAN, Qualcomm AMP™ power line and Ethernet technologies.
+MStar Semiconductor indicated its support of nVoy/1905 in its Homeplug AV power line communication solutions.